-Steven performed in Kate Prince's production 'Message in a Bottle' in London's West End, on the world tour and will appear in the filming of the production.
+Steven performed in Kate Prince's production 'Message in a Bottle' in London's West End, will appear in the filming of the production and is currently on a World Tour.
 He has performed with and choreographed for HRVY.
-He worked as a dancer for a Netflix production called 'Dance 100'.
-He was also a dancer for Ed Sheeran at The Brit Awards.
+He performed as a dancer for a Netflix production called 'Dance 100'.
+He recently appeared in the television advert for Ceroc Vodka.